1920s Men’s One Piece Swimsuits

 A white webbed belt with silver metal military buckle secured the shorts to the waist.

 In 1929, a new one-piece suit emerged, called the “speed suit.”
 It was designed for college athletes, but the public quickly adopted the new, more revealing suit.
 In the speed suit, most of the back was removed, and the top now had cutouts under the arms.
 This new back was called a “crab back” for its criss-cross pattern.

 The Speed top found its way onto two-piece swimsuits as well.
 This style is what would dominate in the 1930s.

 Men’s Swim Shoes

-For most of the 1920s the all rubber pull on swim shoe was the better beach shoes that could also be swum in.
-Red, blue and green, made these shoes stand out on the beach.
+For most of the 1920s, the all-rubber pull-on swim shoe was the better of the beach shoes, and they could be worn while swimming.
+Red, blue, and green made these shoes stand out on the beach.

 Swimsuits – Make Your Own

-Making a men’s 1920s swimsuit isn’t too difficult- Find an extra long cotton ribbed tank top and a pair of biking shorts.
-Add stripes and edging using binding tape or buy a “ringer tank top” with contrast edging already attached.
+Making a men’s 1920s swimsuit isn’t too difficult.
+Find an extra long cotton ribbed tank top and a pair of biking shorts.
+Add stripes and edging using binding tape, or buy a “ringer tank top” with contrast edging already attached.
 You can also paint on stripes (see below).
-Add a white elastic belt and swim cap, sunglasses and done!
+Add a white elastic belt, a swim cap, sunglasses, and done!